← All articles Beginner's Guide

 Each segment is ~35 words.
 You can't take notes, so building your short-term memory is critical.

 Dialogues often involve healthcare, legal, or government topics: terminology you may not use day-to-day.
+Our Indonesian CCL vocabulary guide covers the specific terms that catch candidates out in each domain.

 Delivering a confident, fluent interpretation: even when you're nervous: is a real skill that needs practice.